Telenav/cactus/README.md

     the rest of its family)
   * That no checkout containing projects to be released or built is in the _detached head_ git state
-  * That all checkouts containing non-superpom projects are on a branch with the same name (otherwise, you might be releasing a mix of a feature branch for one thing and other branches for others - almost never what you want)
+  * That all checkouts containing non-superpom projects are on a branch with the same name (otherwise, we might be releasing a mix of a feature branch for one thing and other branches for others - almost never what we want)
   * That there are no poms that declare a parent where `<relativePath>` implicitly or explicitly points outside the git submodule they live in (this would result in a project that could not be built when checked out on its own, which defeats the purpose of using git submodules as a way to _manage_ sets of projects, not dictate what folder layout a developer uses on disk)
-  * That there are no uncommited changes in the checkout
+  * That there are no uncommitted changes in the checkout
-  * That the _version flavor_ or suffix is consistent (you are not releasing a mix of release versions of some things and `-SNAPSHOT` versions of others)
+  * That the _version flavor_ or suffix is consistent (we are not releasing a mix of release versions of some things and `-SNAPSHOT` versions of others)